stephencweiss/stephencharlesweiss.com/content/blog/2019-08-05/gatsby-multiple-layouts-content-type.md

 ```
 The key here is that since the queries are _identical_, we need to alias them so that GraphQL knows which is which.<sup>1</sup>

-Also notice that I’m now going through the instance name of -- this is what is configured as the `name` attribute in the filesystem resolver.
+Also notice that I'm now going through the instance name of -- this is what is configured as the `name` attribute in the filesystem resolver.

 ### Updating  Create Page
 ``` javascript